uploads/23629_Event image.jpg

 Chandrakant Patel

-Chief Engineer and Senior Fellow
+Chief Engineer and Senior Fellow, HP Inc.

 Headshot of Miki Sode